Other commentary from the latest births data can be found on the following pages:Nôl i'r tabl cynnwys

 Download the dataNôl i'r tabl cynnwys

-Figure 4: Percentage of live births born to non-UK-born mothers by local authority district
+Figure 4: Percentage of live births born to non-UK-born women by local authority district, England and Wales, 2007 to 2021

 Download the dataNôl i'r tabl cynnwys